emsesp/docs/docs/Configuring.md

 ## Setting up the Network

 The Network page allows you to connect EMS-ESP to your home network.
-You can choose between WiFi or Ethernet.
-EMS-ESP will auto-detect which and set the settings accordingly.
-Anything in the Board Profile will override these settings.
+You can choose between WiFi and Ethernet if the hardware board support this.
+Note WiFi must be 2.4GHz/WPA2.
+It will not connect to a 5GHz WifFi access point.

 ### CORS (Cross-Origin Resource Sharing)